MicrosoftDocs/cpp-docs/docs/standard-library/new-enums.md

 To free storage allocated by **operator new**, call [operator delete](../standard-library/new-operators.md#op_delete).

-For information on throwing or non-throwing behavior of new, see [The new and delete Operators](../cpp/new-and-delete-operators.md).
+For information on throwing or nonthrowing behavior of new, see [The new and delete Operators](../cpp/new-and-delete-operators.md).

 ### Example